twibiral/obsidian-execute-code/README.md

 ![Video that shows how the plugin works.](https://github.com/twibiral/obsidian-execute-code/blob/master/images/execute_code_example.gif?raw=true)

-The following [languages are supported](#supported-programming-languages): CPP, Golang, Groovy, Kotlin, Java, JavaScript, Prolog, Rust, Python, R, Shell & Powershell.
+The following [languages are supported](#supported-programming-languages): CPP, Golang, Groovy, Kotlin, Java, JavaScript, TypeScript, Lua, CSharp, Prolog, Rust, Python, R, Shell & Powershell.

 Python and Rust support embedded plots.
 All languages support ["magic" commands](#magic-commands) that help you to access paths in obsidian or show images in your notes.